-Subject to policies elsewhere in this Plan, proposals to improve public access to Barmoor Castle and the extension of the Barmoor Castle Caravan Park including the provision of camping facilities will be supported providing any landscape, heritage and biodiversity impacts can be adequately mitigated.
+Proposals to improve public access to Barmoor Castle and the extension of the Barmoor Castle Caravan Park including the provision of camping facilities will be supported providing any landscape, heritage and biodiversity impacts can be adequately mitigated.

-Proposals which result in the restoration of the Grade II listed Barmoor Castle, will be supported where they comply with policies elsewhere in the Development Plan.
+Proposals which result in the restoration of the Grade II\ listed Barmoor Castle, will be supported.